V0idMatr1x/run_exe/README.md

 # RUN_EXE

-## A Scripting ToolBox that provides a declarative DSL for ultimate productivity!
+## A Scripting ToolBox that provides a declarative DSL for ultimate productivity written in Nim!

 ### Motivation
 I want my own ergonomic dialect of Nim as a library to use in my projects.